Positive Behavioral Interventions and Support

 PAWsitive postcards include illustrations by our very own students!
 Postcards are mailed to students who demonstrate the ROAR expectations.

-On a regular basis the sixth, seventh, eighth and related arts teams nominate students for the Limelighter Award.
+On a regular basis the sixth, seventh, eighth and related arts teams nominate students for the Leopard Leaders Award.
 Students are chosen for consistently exemplifying the ROAR expectations.
-Recipients are awarded a certificate, T-shirt and have their photo taken with the Principal and Assistant Principal.
-The photos are displayed in the hallway.
-In addition, a letter from the Principal and Assistant Principal is sent home specifically explaining the reasons the student was awarded Limelighters.
+Recipients are awarded with a certificate and t-shirt.
+In addition, students receive a letter from the Principal and Assistant Principal outlining why they were chosen to become a Leopard Leader.

 Minor Incident Reports (MIRs) are given to students when they do not demonstrate Respect or Responsibility.
 MIRs are an opportunity for students to change a behavior before an office referral becomes necessary.
 Students will sign the MIR to acknowledge that they understand what they did wrong, and the staff person will contact the student’s parent or guardian and assign an appropriate consequence.
 Refusing to sign an MIR may result in an office referral.

-Office referrals will be used for certain major offenses such as fighting, abusive/threatening language, cutting class, possession or use of drugs/alcohol/weapons, and failing to give a student’s name to any staff person when requested.
+Office referrals will be used for certain major offenses such as fighting, abusive/threatening language, cutting class, and possession or use of drugs/alcohol/weapons.